Notting Hill’s Colourful Houses

 Elgin Crescent

-For those who keep tabs on British politics, this gorgeous street was formerly home to ex-prime minister Boris Johnson.
-This street is connected with both Portobello Road and Clarendon Road, so there are plenty of places to stop for a drink and bite to eat along the way as you explore some of the more quaint and unusual architecture of Elgin Crescent.
+This thoroughfare is connected to both Portobello Road and Clarendon Road, so there are plenty of places to stop for a drink and a bite to eat as you explore some of the more quaint and unusual architecture of the street.
 The homes here date back to the mid-nineteenth century and are larger than some of the others in the area.
-They have tall facades and bright bay windows.
-For a taste of luxury, Elgin Crescent is worth a visit.
+With tall facades and bright bay windows, Elgin Crescent offers a taste of luxury few other streets in the area can match.

 Colville Terrace

-These tall, narrow homes are playfully painted in shades of red and blue with delightful white trim.
-Located just off Portobello Road, Colville Terrace is conveniently placed for excellent sight-seeing and for exquisite brunch spots, like Ottolenghi Notting Hill and Granger and Co on nearby Ledbury Road.
+These tall, narrow homes are playfully painted in shades of red and blue, with delightful white trim.

 Farm Place

-For those keen to avoid the hustle and bustle of Notting Hill’s main thoroughfares, Farm Place is the perfect spot to catch the area’s famous style without the heaving crowds.
-Set away from the main streets of Notting Hill, Farm Place showcases the sweet pastel tones of the neighbourhood on a narrow, peaceful street.
-Consider hiring a bicycle and taking it for a jaunt down Farm Place – this might help you work up an appetite for when you venture back towards the busier parts of Notting Hill with all their excellent eating and drinking spots.
+For those keen to avoid the hustle and bustle of Notting Hill’s main routes, Farm Place is the perfect spot to catch the area’s famous style without the crowds.
+Set away from the main streets of the neighbourhood, Farm Place showcases the sweet pastel tones of the area on a narrow, peaceful street.

 Westbourne Park Road